-As a youngster in the 1950's, I graduated to bird sticker/colouring books, and then my first field guide, the Audubon guide by Richard K. Pough.
+As a youngster, I graduated to bird sticker/colouring books, and then my first field guide, the Audubon guide by Richard K. Pough.
 Then on my 11th or 12th birthday, I received my own pair of binoculars, which are still quite functional today.
 I was now an official "birdwatcher", although as an adolescent it was often a covert activity.

 One day Billy Sloane and his family moved a few miles away, and we drifted apart.
 We learned a few years later, that at the age of 16, Billy had died suddenly while playing on the field behind his house, ironically enough, just steps from the brickyard where he had pointed out that Chestnut-sided Warbler to us, only a few years before.

 I thank Billy, wherever he is, for introducing me to the birds.